nlgtuankiet/dagger-workmanager/README.md

 ```
 First off, the generated implementation of HelloWorldWorker.Factory, look almost the same as our original code.
 Next, generated module (a.k.a AssistedInject_SampleAssistedInjectModule) AssistedInject simply binds the HelloWorldWorker_AssistedFactory to HelloWorldWorker.Factory, that is how Dagger know about HelloWorldWorker.Factory.

-Conclusion
+### Conclusion
-I have consulted many ways to solve this problem, including subcomponent, member injects inside worker class e.g. This is by far IMHO the most efficient way.
+I have consulted many ways to solve this problem, including subcomponent, member injects inside worker class.
+This is by far IMHO the most efficient way.
 The source code is available.
 If you run into trouble, feel free to open an issue, I will try my best I answer it all.
 Thanks for reading and happy coding!

 ### Further reading
 * [AssistedInject — Guice Wiki](https://github.com/google/guice/wiki/AssistedInject)